operator-framework/enhancements/enhancements/scorecard-storage.md

 ### Alternative 2

-Another alternative to creating PVCs for test output storage, you could:
- * create a sidecar container in the test pod
- * share an emptydir volume between the containers
- * have the test pod write to that emptydir any test output
- * change scorecard to not remove the test pod until the test output is harvested from the sidecar.

-This would work, but it means depending on emptyDir storage which makes per-test configuration of storage probably not possible.
-The other issue might include no way to access the test output after a test concludes which might limit some use of this feature longer term.
-Test output PVCs could possibly be used for other applications down the road for example.

-The upside to this alternative is that you don't depend on a dynamic storage class being available on the test nodes.
+Another alternative to using emptyDir volumes would be to provision persistent volumes per test.
+The downside of this approach is that you have to have persistent storage available on the cluster and you might have to manually manage error cases that would leave storage volumes on-cluster.